daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D22: Aug 30 2017

+**Today's Progress**: Finished my brother's website and handed it over to him, and finished my Random Quote Machine and submitted it!
+Even got the Twitter bit going.
+What a day!

+**Thoughts:** I'm only going to get better by doing real stuff, not the bit-by-bit lessons that I love.
+I offered to do a website for my gym, since theirs has expired.

 ## R1D21: Aug 29 2017

 **Today's Progress**: Random Quote Machine is working and looking good!
 However, when I went to submit, I found that the user story about Twitter wasn't optional - I'm now working on getting that going and it's proving far harder than I thought it'd be.